ConradIrwin/pry-rescue/README.md

 ## Known bugs

-* ruby 2.0, 1.9.3, 1.9.2 – no known bugs
+* Ruby 2.0, 1.9.3, 1.9.2 – no known bugs
-* ruby 1.9.1 — not supported
+* Ruby 1.9.1 — not supported
-* ruby 1.8.7 — occasional incorrect values for self
+* Ruby 1.8.7 — occasional incorrect values for self
-* ree 1.8.7 — no known bugs
+* REE 1.8.7 — no known bugs
-* jruby 1.7 (1.8 mode and 1.9 mode) — no known bugs
+* JRuby 1.7 (1.8 mode and 1.9 mode) — no known bugs
-* jruby 1.6 (1.8 mode and 1.9 mode) — incorrect value for self in NoMethodErrors
+* JRuby 1.6 (1.8 mode and 1.9 mode) — incorrect value for self in NoMethodErrors
-* rbx (1.8 mode and 1.9 mode) – does not catch some low-level errors (e.g. ZeroDivisionError)
+* Rubinius (1.8 mode and 1.9 mode) – does not catch some low-level errors (e.g. ZeroDivisionError)

 ## Meta-fu